 Objective: To create symmetrical art assemblages outdoors using snow and other natural materials.

-Show the children examples of environmental artwork created in winter by artists, such as Andy Goldsworthy, Simon Beck, and Vermont artist Sally J. Smith.
-Outdoors, using snow and other natural materials, have children work together in small groups to create environmental art assemblages that feature six-sided symmetrical designs.
+Show the children examples of environmental artwork created in winter by artists such as Andy Goldsworthy, Simon Beck, and Vermont artist Sally J. Smith.
+Using snow and other natural materials, have children work together in small groups to create environmental art assemblages that feature six-sided symmetrical designs.
 Take a tour of the finished artwork and photograph each piece.
 If possible, leave the artwork in place for others to enjoy.